Exit-9B/Disable-Fast-Travel/README.md

 ### CommonLibSSE/CommonLibVR
 ```
 # pull CommonLibSSE and CommonLibVR
-# alternatively, override by setting environment variable `CommonLibSSEPath` or `CommonLibVRPath` if you need something different from extern
+# alternatively, do not pull and set environment variable `CommonLibSSEPath` or `CommonLibVRPath` if you need something different from extern

 git submodule update --init --recursive